 We have had various setbacks over the months including a bat roost and then a bee’s nest to overcome!
 The coronavirus lockdown meant that we faced all sorts of shortage of materials, including plaster – like gold dust apparently!
 The latest delay being the factory making all the windows.
 Unfortunately, as I write, we cannot get a supply date – leaving us in limbo – we should know more in the next couple of weeks.
 This means that we are unable to do much more in the cottages such as fit kitchens and flooring etc as the cottages need to be watertight.
 It is all proving very testing but considering what else is going on in the rest of the world we can’t complain – although tell that to my grey hairs!

 On top of the designing of the cottages we have spent our time sourcing items with which to furnish the cottages.
 We have tried to create a mix of old charm with a modern twist and each one is slightly different in style.
 We decided to go with a countryside theme for the names of the cottages; Poacher’s, Gamekeeper’s, Woodcutter’s and Gardener’s, with the décor inside having a subtle nod to their names.
-Three of the cottages will sleep four guests and the third one will sleep six.
+Three of the cottages will sleep four guests and the fourth one will sleep six.
 We have created a private patio and garden for each cottage and, together with the rest of the stunning gardens we have here at Dominey’s, it should prove to be an idyllic sanctuary for our guests to get away from it all.’

 The owners: our story

 ‘Nigel and I met in Bournemouth 26 years ago when I started working as a receptionist at his family run chain of hotels on the Westcliff.
 I would say it was love at first sight, but he didn’t pop the question until 17 years later - he obviously doesn’t like to rush these things!